-At the same time, a female raccoon makes a purring sound when showing affection for its cubs.
+At the same time, a female raccoon uses a purring sound when showing affection for its cubs.
 The purring sound indicates happiness, satisfaction, pleasure, and joy.
-The purring sound is not limited to female raccoons and cubs only as male raccoons also purr when they are happy or show affection.
+The purring sound is not limited to female raccoons and cubs only, as male raccoons also purr when they are happy or show affection.

 Although raccoons try to avoid violence, they react to threats and dangerous situations.
 Growling is a defensive sound when raccoons sense threats or feel trapped.

 Besides growling and hissing, raccoons also show their sharp claws and teeth to prevent the threat or take defensive actions to fight against species that pose a danger.
 Female raccoons make loud growling and hissing sounds when trying to protect their young ones.

 What Does it Mean When Raccoons Make Noise?

-Raccoons make a wide range of loud noises, including screeching, screaming, squealing, and whistling.
+Raccoons make a lot of noise, including screeching, screaming, squealing, and whistling.
 These vocalizations indicate different situations.
 For instance, a raccoon screams and makes noise when fighting with other raccoons.
-Besides, screeching and snarling indicate raccoons are under stress and looking for a safe and solitary place.
+Besides, screeching and snarling indicate raccoons are stressed and looking for a safe and solitary place.

-Raccoons make a screeching or whistling sound when calling each other.
+They use many types of noises when calling each other, including screeching or whistling.
 Likewise, a female raccoon makes noise, such as screams.
 Many people think that screaming only indicates fighting, but research shows they also make these sounds when mating.

 Newborn raccoons make a lot of chittering and chippering noise from the den.
-Baby raccoons sound like many birds chirping simultaneously, meaning the cubs are crying for food.
+Baby raccoons sound like lots of birds chirping simultaneously as they cry for food.
 Similarly, cubs make a high-pitch chirping noise when they feel threatened or annoyed.

 Dogs are not the only species that bark when looking for food, fighting, or undergoing stress.
-Raccoons also make loud noises, including loud barks, when they feel distressed, get injuries, suffer from pain, or have muscle discomfort.
-Mother raccoons bark loud when looking for their missing cubs or to attract their cubs back to them.
+Raccoons also make loud noises, including loud barks, when a raccoon is in distress, get injuries, suffers from pain, or have muscle discomfort.
+Mother raccoons bark loudly when looking for their missing cubs or to attract their cubs back to them.

 Do Raccoons Make Noise at Night?